Blog

 This season, early planning will be essential, not only to avoid the risk of delays from port congestion, but also to secure your favorite lots while they’re still available.
 With strong quality across regions, exciting variety trends, and plenty of promising microlots on the list, now is the right moment to position yourself for an excellent year of Brazilian coffee.

-To pre-book your coffees or order samples connect with our Brazil Green Coffee Buyer, Josh Coleman at josh@nordicapproach.no who happily helps you with this!
+If your looking at buying coffees direct from Brazil FOB, pre-book your coffees or order samples connect with our Brazil Green Coffee Buyer, Josh Coleman at josh@nordicapproach.no who happily helps you with this!

 And if you’re interested in joining one of our upcoming origin trips—like the next one to Brazil—we recommend checking our Events page regularly or subscribing to our newsletter for updates.